 After having a baby

-If you have just had a baby and are not breastfeeding, you can most likely start the pill on day 21 after the birth but you will need to check with your doctor.
+If you have just had a baby and are not breastfeeding, you can most likely start the pill on day 21 after the birth but you will need to check with a doctor.
 You will be protected against pregnancy straight away.

 After a miscarriage or abortion